Large and in charge, HP’s 15-inch Spectre x360 makes no compromises

 HP calls the Synaptics glass-covered touchpad an “Imagepad,” and it’s rather large, with the same wide aspect ratio as the display.
 If you’re accustomed to square touchpads, then it might take some getting used to.
 The touchpad sits underneath your palm as you type, which can feel a bit strange.
 It has very good palm rejection software, however, so we didn’t experience any inadvertent cursor movement while typing.

 Overall, the touchpad works well, with good responsiveness and gesture performance.
 One disappointment is that it doesn’t support the Windows Precision Touchpad protocol, which seems to provide the best overall experience in other notebooks.
 The Synaptics drivers work well and gestures are generally smooth, but there’s some minor lag at times that might have been avoided had HP simply went with Microsoft’s standard.
+The more Microsoft Precision touchpads that we try out, the more we wish HP had adopted this standard for this machine.

 Of course, the Spectre x360 15 is a 2-in-1, and so it sports a touchscreen display.
-In this case, it’s a full 10-point touchscreen with excellent responsiveness.
+In this case, it’s a full 10-point touch display with excellent responsiveness.
 Flip it into one of its non-traditional modes and you’ll be fully productive swiping, tapping, and typing using the on-screen keyboard.

 Every new Spectre x360 15 includes an active N-Trig pressure-sensitive pen, which provides another solid input mechanism that greatly enhances the 2-in-1 experience.
-The pen doesn’t have quite the same feature set as Microsoft’s Surface Pen.
+The pen doesn’t have quite the same feature set as Microsoft’s Surface Pen, particularly the latest version with its 4,096 levels of pressure sensitivity and tilt support.
 There’s no eraser, for example, or Bluetooth connectivity that pairs the pen to the machine to expand button press functionality.
 Still, active hover works well, and pen input is smooth and reliable.

 Finally, the Spectre x360 15 has an HP TrueVision Full HD web cam with infrared, meaning it supports Microsoft’s password-less Windows Hello login technology via facial recognition.
 We tested it throughout the review process and found it to be at least as reliable as the technology used on Microsoft’s own Surface machines.
 Just open the lid, look at the display, and you’re logged in almost instantly.